|Nutrition Facts (per serving)|

-In a mixing bowl, using an electric hand mixer (or use your stand mixer) beat the egg whites until frothy.
+In a mixing bowl or the bowl of a stand mixer, use an electric mixer to beat the egg whites until frothy.

-Add the cream of tartar, salt, and vanilla.
+Add the vanilla, cream of tartar, and salt.
 Continue to beat until the whites stand up in soft peaks.
 Set the mixture aside.

-In a medium-size saucepan, combine sugar, water, lemon zest, and lime zest.
+In a medium-size saucepan, combine the sugar, water, lime zest, and lemon zest.

 With the mixer running on medium speed, pour the sugar mixture through a coarse strainer (to remove the lemon and lime zest) into the bowl with the egg whites.

-Right away start beating the mixture on medium speed.
-Continue to beat until the egg white mixture stands in stiff peaks.
+Continue beating the mixture at medium speed until the egg white mixture is cooled and stands in stiff peaks.
 This will take about 10 minutes.

-Bake the kisses on the middle rack of the preheated oven for 1 hour.
-Remove the kisses from oven and let them cool.
+Bake the kisses on the middle rack of the preheated oven for 5 hours.
+They should feel stiff when touched.
+Turn off the oven and leave it closed for at least 3 hours, letting the meringues slowly cool.
+You can also let them cool in the oven overnight.
 The meringues should loosen easily from the paper and be light and crisp.

 - Meringue candy can be sensitive to humidity.
 You might not want to attempt making meringue on a humid or rainy day.